bcgov/gis-pantry/_start-here/Pantry_Coding_Standards.md

 ## Commenting

 - Use docstrings (triple quotes) for commenting functions (see Functions section below)
-- Use a new line if comments get over 120 characters
+- Use a new line for comments over 100 characters
+    - *pep8 recommends for 72-79 chars*
 - Use block comments for comments that span more than one line
 - Use inline # comments for single lines of code sparingly
 - Comments should describe the reasoning for your process if it is unusual and/or complex